-There is no definite symptom indicating you definitely have Breast Cancer.
+There is no single or definite symptom indicating you definitely have Breast Cancer.
 Most of the symptoms related to Breast Cancer also present in non-cancerous conditions, so it is important not to panic if you notice anything unusual.
-Remain calm and ensure you get it checked out.
+Remain calm and ensure you get it checked out by a Healthcare Professional.

 Most Breast Cancers present as a lump in the breast.
 Often women are surprised by the unexpected appearance of a lump and are unsure whether to get it investigated.
 No matter how suddenly the lump appears or what it feels like, it is very important to see your doctor.
 Cancer lumps often feel hard and craggy and grow steadily in the breast.
 Eventually, the cancer spreads to the lymph glands, causing hard lumps to be felt under the arm too.